carolinashort/mansalva/README.md

 # Mansalva
-This project is the creation of an informal handwritten font to be used for making comments on lectures slides.
+This project is the creation of an informal handwritten font to be used for making comments on lecture slides.
 It is a handwritten font that has a good legibility and can be used with other purposes.
 It includes a set of alternates for each letter to create a more natural handwritten look.

 ![Mansalva Sample](https://raw.githubusercontent.com/carolinashort/mansalva/master/documentation/samples/Mansalva%20samples%20100819-11.png)